cosmos/ibc/papers/2020-05/src/clients.md

 Externally, however, the light client verification functions used by IBC clients must have *finality*, such that verified blocks (subject to the usual consensus safety assumptions), once verified, cannot be reverted.
-The safety of higher abstraction layers of the IBC protocol and guarantees provided to the applications using the protocol depends on this property of finality.
+The safety of higher abstraction layers of the IBC protocol and guarantees provided to the applications using the protocol depend on this property of finality.

-In order to graft finality onto Nakamoto consensus algorithms, such as used in Bitcoin [@bitcoin], clients can act as thresholding views of internal, non-final clients.
+In order to graft finality onto Nakamoto consensus algorithms, such as used in Bitcoin [@bitcoin], clients can act as thresholding views of internal, non-finalising clients.
 In the case where modules utilising the IBC protocol to interact with probabilistic-finality consensus algorithms which might require different finality thresholds for different applications, one write-only client could be created to track headers and many read-only clients with different finality